-Some of my excitement is no doubt a remnant of childhood visits to Scotland.
-A key element then was the inherent uncertainty around the means of travel “we’re going to Scotland in daddy’s car – if daddy’s car will get that far” was sung, partly for fun but also maybe as a charm to ward off the real possibility of brakedown.
+Some of my excitement is a remnant of childhood visits to Scotland.
+A key element then was the inherent uncertainty around the means of travel “we’re going to Scotland in daddy’s car – if daddy’s car will get that far” was sung, partly for fun, but also maybe as a charm to ward off the real possibility of brakedown.
 The whole venture felt like a game of chance: one wrong turn in labyrinthine Glasgow, for example, could see you sliding down a snake headed back to exactly where you were forty minutes ago.
 Or worse, you might step on The Gorballs* and not escape at all.

-In those days the goal was the Ardnamurchan peninsula, a final, singular paradise, guarded by two small car ferries; throw a double six and you could be through in an hour, but anything less would see you locked for a seeming eternity on the wrong side of the water, unless, that is, you are brave enough to take a chance and dare the precipitous Kinlochleven road.
+In those days the goal was the Ardnamurchan peninsula, a final singular paradise, guarded by two small car ferries; throw a double six and you could be through in an hour, but anything less would see you locked for a seeming eternity on the wrong side of the water, unless, that is, you are brave enough to take a chance and dare the precipitous Kinlochleven road.

 Today, the psychological geometry is different.
 The reliability of modern travel has diminished the physical uncertainty, but the desire to reach the haven of the islands is made both more powerful and more poignant by the need to escape everyday life and by an adult’s knowledge of vulnerability and change.
 That something will have happened to cause the magic to fail is a powerful subconscious fear.

 The effect of the journey, and these feelings, is to create the impression, on finally arriving, of having reached somewhere that is more than special.
 A place that is simultaneously the edge of the physical world and the centre of an internal world: a singularity where to travel in any direction is to travel away.